DavidGir/HaggleHub/README.md

 ```
 ## Database setup
-To set up the database, we followed these steps:
+To set up the database:

 ```
   $ npm install pg

 1.Start Postgrest server

   $ startpostgres

-2. Enter Postgres to begin creating schema and addig data to
+2. Enter Postgres to begin creating schema and adding data to

   $  psql